 The present US Bank building (former Peoples Bank) at 8702 35th Ave NE was moved onto the lot in 1971 and it may have opened a little before the University Federal Savings at the corner of NE 86th.
 Property records show that the Peoples Bank building was originally at 1011 NE 63rd Street, built in 1961.
 The building was moved to Wedgwood in 1971.

-This branch bank (US Bank) closed as of January 2021 and the property has been put up for sale.
-It is likely to be bought for redevelopment unless a buyer intends to use the present building.
-This closure and sale shows the continuing evolution of the Wedgwood business district as we wait to see “what’s next.”
+This branch bank (US Bank) closed as of January 2021 and in August 2022 the property was bought by Homestreet Bank.
+As yet we don’t know if there will be redevelopment of the site.
+Homestreet may intend to use the present building as a temporary location while their office near the Wedgwood Broiler at NE 85th Street, might be redeveloped.
+The closure and sale at 8702 35th Ave NE shows the continuing evolution of the Wedgwood business district as we wait to see “what’s next.”

 It was not until the early 1970s that the Wedgwood commercial district was completely built up with stores and businesses.
 Those of us who grew up in Wedgwood tend to think of the “sameness” and duration of businesses and buildings but actually within our lifetimes there have been trends and types of businesses in Wedgwood, which have lasted perhaps twenty years or so, before giving way to another type of business.
 Wedgwood no longer has any 7-Eleven stores, or Dairy Queen, or a hardware store like McVicar’s or a variety store like McGillivray’s.
 At present Wedgwood has some businesses which had not yet been invented in the 1950s such as a yoga studio, an orange theory fitness workout studio, and Starbuck’s Coffee.